poudel-bibek/poudel-bibek.github.io/README.md

 </p>

 ## Hi, I am Bibek Poudel
 A third year Computer Science PhD student in the University of Memphis.
 I work at the intersection of Intelligent Transportation Systems and Reinforcement Learning with [Dr. Weizi Li](https://weizi-li.github.io/) in the STARS Lab.
 It's an exciting time to be working towards full autonomy in transport which is expected to take place around 2050.
-If you want to take a look at my resume please find it [here]().
+If you want to take a look at my resume, please find it [here]().

 ---